Răzvan Sabău: Coaching career and personal life

 Sabău started his coaching career in 2010, and he met his trainee Patricia Maria Țig when she began coming to his academy for training around 2015.
 However, as time passed, the two began liking each other and eventually started dating.
 Born in 1994, Tig is 17 years younger than Sabău.
 Under his guidance, Tig made tremendous progress despite recurring injuries, which forced her out of the court once for nearly two years in the late 2010s.
 Tig achieved a career-high WTA singles ranking of No. 56 on 26 October 2020.

 They had a daughter named Sofia in November 2018.
 Sabău and Tig were not married at the time of their daughter’s birth, but they eventually did.
 The couple ended their relationship in 2021.
 Although Sabău had initially taken Sofia with him, Tig later won custody of her daughter.
 Sabău left coaching tennis following this separation from Tig and began living in Cyprus, where he began to play professional poker, in which he was at one point the 96th Romanian in the computerized hierarchy of poker earnings with an income of 142,886 dollars.
 Owner of a house in the north-eastern part of Cyprus, Sabău earned a living, as does fellow former No. 1 Evgheny Kafelnikov from poker in luxury casinos open in Limassol, Ayia Napa, Karavas, or Kyrenia.

-Endorsments
+Endorsements

 Sabău was the first Romanian after Ilie Năstase to sign a contract with Nike, in a transaction that was brokered by International Management Group, the largest sports management and marketing company in the world.